 The COVID-19 pandemic has mobilized all areas of research in an effort to minimize its affects.
-This article examines data reporting techniques designed as a staff incentive to enter accurate and timely data into an international COVID-19 registry of intensive care unit (ICU) patients (see here).
+This article examines data reporting techniques designed as a staff incentive for accurate and timely data entry into an international COVID-19 registry of patients admitted to intensive care unit (see here).
 These techniques were incorporated into real-time reports.
 The strength of the incentive was directly attributable to how well the report transforms data into useful and actionable information that can be leveraged in day-to-day operations.
 That is, staff are much more likely to enter and keep data up-to-date if it helps make their clinical work easier.

 Framing the Effort